| The following is the complete

 to my computer terminal all along; you cannot infer an infinite cause

+from a finite effect.
 What research I've done suggests adrenal disease

 in ferrets is a multi-factorial problem resulting from a genetic predisposition